apaladines-techconsulting/Interview_Questions/README.md

 # Elev Speech:

-Hello, I'm Andres, an accomplished iOS Developer with over 8 years of experience crafting sophisticated mobile applications.
-My track record includes 5 published and successful apps, showcasing my experience in Objective-C, UIKit and SwiftUI.
+Hello, I'm Andres, an accomplished iOS Developer with over 8 years of experience crafting refined mobile applications.
+My track record includes 4 published and successful apps, showcasing my experience in Objective-C, UIKit and SwiftUI.

 I contributed to the 'Northwest Mobile Banking' app redesigning UI components and implementing MVVM architecture.
 At Marriott International, I played a key role enhancing the 'Marriott Bonvoy' app.
 Some of the things I implemented were Apple accessibility APIs and migrating code from UIKit to SwiftUI.
 I also have experience with the Agile approach and have managed end-to-end development at companies like Cardinal Health and Floor & Décor.